 Skip to content

-Our researchers continue to work with this story as there are several conflicting points of view we want to continue researching.
-We will update over the next few weeks, but we wanted to let people see this preview in case they’d like to write us.
+Our researchers continue to work on this story, as there are several conflicting points of view we want to explore further.
+We will update over the next few weeks, but we wanted to share this preview in case you’d like to write to us.

 Jersey Lost Racetrack Series

 Here’s one of those stories that starts in one place and then takes you on a wild chase to gather up pieces of not just one historic Newark venue but two landmark venues.
 We introduce you to the Vailsburg Velodrome, also known as the Newark Velodrome, the Newark Vailsburg Velodrome, and the Vailsburg Motordrome, also known as the Newark Stadium Motordrome.
-Our journey welcomes all the fans of cycling, motorcycles, racecars, and the life of two tracks that ran in so many configurations from 1897 to 1930.
+Our journey welcomes all the fans of cycling, motorcycles, racecars, and the life of two sporting venues “in the Burg” with many configurations from 1897 to 1930.
 Our researcher will keep digging.
 If you have anything to share, there’s a comment section at the end of the post.

 The Vailsburg Velodrome before its third official opening in 1911.Source: Jeff Gorman, Jazz Sport LLC.